 - Digestive system discomfort

-You must be certain about your decision before beginning a medical abortion.
-If you decide to continue the pregnancy after taking medications used in medical abortion, your pregnancy may be at risk of major complications.
+If you decide to continue the pregnancy after taking medicine used in medical abortion, your pregnancy may be at risk of major complications.

 Medical abortion hasn't been shown to affect future pregnancies unless complications develop.

 - Are too far along in your pregnancy.
 You shouldn't attempt a medical abortion if you've been pregnant for more than nine weeks (after the start of your last period).
 Some types of medical abortion aren't done after seven weeks of pregnancy.

 - Have an intrauterine device (IUD) currently in place.

 - Have a suspected pregnancy outside of the uterus.
 This is called ectopic pregnancy.

 - Have certain medical conditions.
 These include bleeding disorders; certain heart or blood vessel diseases; severe liver, kidney or lung disease; or an uncontrolled seizure disorder.

 - Take a blood thinner or certain steroid medicines.

 - Can't make follow-up visits to your provider or don't have access to emergency care.